paul-tqh-nguyen/arxiv_as_a_news_paper/README.md

 It would be interesting to investigate the impacts of having the user experience of https://arxiv.org/ match that of older or more traditional news sources.

 This is a front-end for the content of https://arxiv.org/ that resembles a news paper.

+A demo is available at https://paul-tqh-nguyen.github.io/arxiv_as_a_newspaper/ for the front-end functionality.

 ## Arichecture